Learning Center

 storageclass.storage.k8s.io/local-path patched

-For production use, where highly available volumes and automatic node-failure recovery are important, more reliable solutions than Local Path Provisioner are preferred.
-One such option is S3 storage from Hostman.
-You can easily install the CSI S3 addon.
+For production use, where highly available volumes and automatic node-failure recovery are important, choose more reliable solutions than Local Path Provisioner, such as S3 storage.

 Add the Kubecost Helm repository and update it: